Why start a new worship service in Harrah?

 We are a Parish in the Episcopal Diocese of Oklahoma and a member of the worldwide Anglican Communion.
 We strive to love God and our neighbors as ourselves.
 We believe every human is made in the image of God; therefore, we strive to respect the dignity of every human being.

 Regardless of where you are on your spiritual journey, no matter your church or non-church background, we hope you find the grace filled welcome of Jesus in our parish.
-If you are single, divorced or married, republican or democrat, straight or gay, rich or poor, please know that you are welcome to come and seek God and God's kingdom with us at Emmanuel.
+If you are single, divorced or married, republican or democrat, straight or gay, rich or poor, please know that you are welcome to come and seek God and God's kingdom with us.

 Weekly Worship Services